anttisalonen/progbook/rst/func.rst

 Sorting in C
 ~~~~~~~~~~~~

-In the chapter "Big O notation" we touched upon sorting in C using the built in "qsort" function.
+In the section "Big O notation" we touched upon sorting in C using the built in "qsort" function.
 Here's the code again:

   .. literalinclude:: ../material/o_not/qsort.c
      :language: c